omnia-ibrahim/pennies_js/README.md

 * Open pennies_js/src/index.html from any browser (recommended to be modern browser)

-* Add the input as illustrated in the description and check the output below it.
+* Add the input as illustrated in the description and press **Enter** and then check the output below it.

 ## How to run the test